nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design Considerations

-We made our `find` command able to find by multiple attributes i.e. `find n/david y/2` instead of `findn david` and `findy 2`.
-This way, our find command becomes powerful whereby users can find by not just one attribute, but rather a combination of attributes.
-Users just need to specify the prefixes corresponding to the attributes they want to find by.
+We made our `find` command able to **find by multiple attributes** i.e. `find n/david y/2` instead of `findn david` and `findy 2`.
+This way, our find command becomes powerful whereby the user can find by not just one attribute, but rather a combination of attributes.
+The user just needs to specify the prefixes corresponding to the attributes they want to find by.
 No need to remember many variants of the find command like `findy`, `findc`, `findm` and `finds`.

-Also, our find command can take in multiple keywords for each attribute i.e. find y/2 3 finds people that are
+Our find command can **take in multiple keywords for each attribute** i.e. `find m/cs2109s cs2103t` finds people that are taking have taken both modules CS2109S and CS2103T.
+We made it this way instead of `find m/cs2109s m/cs2103t` to increase the speed of the search i.e. user requires less key presses.

+We also chose to make our find command case-insensitive to increase the speed of the search i.e. user does not need to press the Caps Lock key.

 **Aspect 1: `find` by AND vs `find` by OR:**

 - Alternative 1 (current choice): `find` by AND
-    - Pros: Users can find people that have multiple attributes each, i.e. `find y/2 c/1` finds people that are both year 2 and enrolled in Computer Science, `find m/cs2109s s/python` finds people that are both proficient in python and taking/have taken CS2109S, etc.
+    - Pros: User can find people that have multiple attributes and satisfy all keywords for each attribute, i.e. `find m/cs2109s cs2103t s/python` finds people that are proficient in python and are taking/have taken both CS2109S and CS2103T, etc.
     - Cons: More restrictive on the filteredPersons - people must have **all** the attributes specified by the user to be in the FilteredList.
 - Alternative 2: `find` by OR
     - Pros: Less restrictive - as long as the person have at least 1 attribute specified by the user, it will be in the FilteredList i.e. `find y/2 c/1` finds people that are either year 2, taking Computer Science, or both.
     - Cons:
-      Users cannot find people that have multiple attributes, i.e. the benefits of Alternative 1.
+      User cannot find people that have multiple attributes, i.e. the benefits of Alternative 1.
-- Decision: We chose Alternative 1 as it provides an option that Alternative 2 does not, whereas if users want to find people that have either of the attributes, they can still do so but they must call multiple `find` commands i.e. if the user wants to find people that are either y/2 or proficient in python, he/she has to call `find y/2`, followed by `find s/python`, or vice versa.
+- Decision: We chose Alternative 1 as it provides an option that Alternative 2 does not, whereas if the user want to find people that have either of the attributes, they can still do so, but they would have to call multiple `find` commands i.e. if the user wants to find people that are either y/2 or proficient in python, he/she has to call `find y/2`, followed by `find s/python`, or vice versa.
 Most websites also filter by AND such as GitHub, YouTube and Shopee.

+**Aspect 2: `find` by contains vs containsWord:**

+- Alternative 1 (current choice): `find` by contains
+  - Pros: User can find people that have multiple attributes containing the keywords specified by the user, i.e. `find c/bus` finds people that enrolled in Business Analytics, `find n/d` finds people that have 'd' in their name, makes it less restrictive when searching.
+  - Cons: Harder for user to find people that match the exact keyword i.e. `find n/sam` will also match people named Samantha, Sammy, Samuel, etc., will have more search results making it harder for the user if he/she just wants to find people named Sam.
+- Alternative 2: `find` by containsWord (not a built-in method but can be created)
+  - Pros: Resolves the cons in Alternative 1.
+  - Cons:
+    Harder for people to show up in the `FilteredList`, might lead to the user missing out on information that might be useful, i.e. find m/cs1101 will only find people that are taking/have taken CS1101 but it will not show people taking/have taken other variants of CS1101 such as CS1101S and CS1101R.
+In such cases, the user might want to find these people but are unaware that these variants even exist, and even if he/she know, he/she would have to query multiple commands like `find m/CS1101S` and `find m/CS1101SR`, which makes it more time-consuming.
+- Decision: We chose Alternative 1 as it is more conventional; our normal Ctrl-F or Cmd-F searches by contains instead of containsWord.
+This option enables the user to search faster, have more search results and can inform users about information that could be useful to them.

 <div style="page-break-after: always;"></div>